microsoft/LightGBM/docs/Advanced-Topics.rst

 Support for Position Bias Treatment
 --------------------------------------------

 Often the relevance labels provided in Learning-to-Rank taks might be derived from implicit user feedback (e.g., clicks) and therefore might be biased due to their position on the screen when having been presented to a user.
-LightGBM uses an additional file to store position data, like the following:
+LightGBM uses an additional file to store positional data, like the following:

 ::